sozsfness/sozsfness.github.io/_posts/2199-01-01-future-post.md

 $$ log(q_{\phi}(z)) - \sum_{t=1}^{T} log(|det({\frac{df_t(z)}{dz}})|) $$

 Note that the above function is differentiable and does not require computation of the inverse functions explicitly.
 Moreover, since the original density $q(\phi)$ remains unchanged, we can still sample from a known Gaussian while being able to model more complex posteriors.
-The best part is that we don't need to modify our loss functions, as the KL divergence we calculate is still $$ D_KL(q(\phi)|p(\theta)) $$
+The best part is that we don't need to modify our loss functions, as the KL divergence we calculate is still between $q(\phi)$ and a known Gaussian.

   1. Invertible linear-time transformations
   2. Autoregressive flows